April 13, 2024

 What online businesses can you buy/sell on Flippa?

 Flippa has a directory of over 5,000 online SaaS companies for sale.
-Besides this, they also focused on offline businesses.
+They also facilitate the sale of brick-and-mortar businesses.

-For sellers, Flippa allows you integrate your ecommerce store with Google Analytics so prospective buyers can get insights into your website’s traffic and sales metrics.
+Flippa also allows sellers to integrate Google Analytics with their ecommerce stores so prospective buyers can get insights like website traffic and sales metrics.

 Top Features

-• Due Diligence Report: This is a report to give business owners access to detailed analysis to help them make informed decisions to scale their brands’ sales and marketing.
+• Due Diligence Report: This report gives business owners access to detailed analysis to make informed purchase decisions.
 The paid service contains competitor, seller, financial, industry, risk assessment, pricing, and traffic analysis.

 • Flippa Finder: This is also a paid concierge service where first-time buyers get exclusive professional information and 1:1 consultation about business acquisition.

-• Valuation Tool: Flippa’s free valuation tool allows you determine your company’s value and get insights into enhancing your business’s sellability.
+• Valuation Tool: Flippa’s free valuation tool allows you to determine your company’s worth.

 • Guidant Financial: This is a financing service in partnership with Guidant Official where small businesses can get access to SBA loans and 401(k) financing solutions.

-Flippa charges their sellers listing fee and 5-10% commission based on the size of the business.
+Flippa charges their sellers a listing fee and a 5-10% commission based on the size of the business.
 It's a great place for website flipping and offline businesses.

 READ: Microns vs Flippa